-Routine surveillance of roadway and land use conditions relating to specific system analysis efforts.

-Extensive traffic counting program at predetermined sites.

-On-demand traffic counting where required for system analysis.

-Continued collection of development permit activity to support population/employment updates and projections.

-Continued collection of crash reports to track high-risk areas.

-Continued collection of turning movements at key intersections.

-Continued collection of business permit activity related to current commercial activity to support employment updates and projections.

-Coordinate with LADOTD HQ request with regard to traffic counts.
+- Routine surveillance of roadway and land use conditions relating to specific system analysis efforts. - Extensive traffic counting program at predetermined sites. - On-demand traffic counting where required for system analysis. - Continued collection of development permit activity to support population/employment updates and projections. - Continued collection of crash reports to track high-risk areas. - Continued collection of turning movements at key intersections. - Continued collection of business permit activity related to current commercial activity to support employment updates and projections. - Coordinate with LADOTD HQ request with regard to traffic counts. - Performance-based Planning and Programming (PBPP) - o Integrate performance management concepts into the existing federally required transportation planning and programming processes not limited to the following:

+- Long Range Transportation Plan (LRTP) - Transportation Improvement Program (TIP) - Strategic Highway Safety Plan (SHSP) - Ensure to link transportation investments in the TIP with goals/performance measures and assess the impact of such investments on achieving the performance targets. - Coordinate with DOTD to monitor the MPO targets for congestion, pavements and bridge performance measures.
+Develop a process to monitor/measure the progress towards the performance targets. - o Generate performance report showing all metrics and communicate the results to TAC, TPC, transportation stakeholders, and the general public. - Develop annual list of federally funded obligated highway and transit projects. - Prepare TIP self-certification document for internal purposes to document how the TIP projects address the FAST Act planning factors and monitor performance measures to support LADOTD in achieving its TPM targets.

-An up-to-date information database of relevant transportation planning variables.
+An up-to-date information database of relevant transportation planning variables